jotavare/42-resources/README.md

 - [Burp Suite](https://portswigger.net/burp) - Integrated platform for performing security testing of web applications.
 - [WiFi Map](https://www.wifimap.io) -  WiFi Map will navigate you to the nearest shared hotspots, show passwords, and let you connect to the internet in a few taps.

+#### DIGITAL FOOTPRINT
+- [Firefox Monitor](https://monitor.firefox.com) - Check if you've been victim of an online data breach.
+- [Have I Been Pwned](https://haveibeenpwned.com) - Search across multiple data breaches to see if your email address or phone number has been compromised.
+- [DeHashed](https://www.dehashed.com) - Free deep-web scans and protection against credential leaks.
+- [LeakCheck](https://leakcheck.io) - Data breach search engine.
+- [Intelligence X](https://intelx.io) - Search engine and data archive.
+Search Tor, I2P, data leaks and the public web by email, domain, IP, CIDR, Bitcoin address and more.

 #### VPN
 - [Proton](https://proton.me) - End-to-end encrypted VPN, mail, drive and calendar.
 - [OpenVPN](https://openvpn.net) - Secure point-to-point or site-to-site connections in routed or bridged configurations and remote access facilities.
 - [Tailscale](https://tailscale.com) - Zero config VPN for building secure networks.

+#### BOOTABLE USB
+- [Rufus](https://rufus.ie) – Open-source portable application for Microsoft Windows, can be used to format and create bootable USB flash drives or Live USBs.
+- [Ventoy](https://www.ventoy.net) – Open source tool to create bootable USB drive for ISO/WIM/IMG/VHD(x)/EFI files.
+- [Etcher](https://www.balena.io/etcher) – A cross-platform tool to flash OS images onto SD cards and USB drives safely and easily.

 #### OPERATING SYSTEM
 - [Tails](https://tails.boum.org) - Linux distribution aimed at preserving privacy and anonymity.
 It connects to the Internet exclusively through the anonymity network Tor.